LGBTQ+ Chaplaincy

 In the email, please include which Chaplain you would like to contact and any additional information you would like to add.

 Your privacy and safety is important.
-The email will be seen by LGBT+ Advisor to the Bishop of Dover, Samuel Keeler-Walker but no other person, other than the chaplain you are addressing your message to, will see your note.
+The email will be seen by LGBTQ+ Advisor to the Bishop of Dover, Mark Wilson but no other person, other than the chaplain you are addressing your message to, will see your note.

 Your email address is not captured for any other purpose than allowing the chaplain to contact you.
 All subsequent emails between you and the chaplain supporting you are confidential.